NickBynum/CheckPoint-Moon-Miner/ReadMe.md

-A simple click game to practive manipulating the DOM with Vanilla JavaScript
+A simple click game to practice manipulating the DOM with Vanilla JavaScript